HuskyKingdom/NTHU_DRL_HW2/README.md

 0 points will be given if you violate the rules above.
 If you use modularized / OOP code and want to use multiple files to keep your code structured, please upload it along with the 3 files above.

-## Grading Policy

-1. The project accounts for 15 points (tentative) of your total grade.

-2. You must submit both your source code and report.
-Remember the submission rules mentioned above, or you will be punished on your grade.
-Late submission rules are specified in the Lecture 1 Slides.

-3.